-In order to comply with best practice in relation to reporting requirements the Trustees consider it appropriate to disclose actuarial and other accounting details to all members of the Fund.
+In order to comply with best practice in relation to reporting requirements the Trustees consider it appropriate to disclose actuarial and other accounting details to all members of the Fund, generally within seven months of the end of the accounting year (i.e. by 31 October each year).

-The Trustees are pleased to present this report, which has been prepared in accordance with best practice and covers the period from 1 April 2012 to 31 March 2013.
+The Trustees are pleased to present this report, which has been prepared in accordance with best practice and covers the period from 1 April 2013 to 31 March 2014.
 The purpose of the report is to describe how the Fund and its investments have been managed during the year.